 Here’s the Brass tacks, folks: At about $165 bucks, it is hard to imagine another stock production offering that gives you as much substance and style as the Benchmade 556-1 Mini Griptilian.
 If you are in the market for an easy to carry, high quality, relatively budget friendly EDC, perhaps you need not look any further.
 The words “If it ain’t broke, don’t fix it” need not apply.
 You’ve done good Benchmade, you’ve done real good.

-Bottom Line: Simply one of the best smaller EDC’s you can buy, and it’s sexy too
+Benchmade took their ever popular Griptilian and pimped it out to the max.
+Simply one of the best smaller EDC's you can buy, and it's sexy too.